 The green card marriage interview (or marriage-based Adjustment of Status interview), which both partners are required to attend as part of the green card process, should not be presumed to be a simple or easy affair.
-It can turn into a grueling event if you do not prepare carefully.
+It can turn into a difficult event if you do not prepare carefully.

 The Green Card Marriage Interview – How To Make It Less Stressful?

 You can take the stress and anxiety out of the situation through careful preparation.